APPLICATION Getting started

 How to apply

-Complete the online assessment application form available by clicking the Apply now button below, and send the NCA all required documents.
+Complete the online assessment application form available by clicking the Apply now button below, and arrange for the NCA to receive all required documents.
+Refer to the NCA Service Standards to learn about our service response times.

-Please note: We will not process the form until we receive your payment ($350.00 CDN, plus taxes).
+Please note: We will not process the form until we receive your payment ($500.00 CDN, plus taxes).
 A payment module is included with the online form.
 You must pay by credit card.
+Consult our refund policy.

-- An updated outline of your education and work experience (résumé or Curriculum vitae)
+- You need to upload an updated outline of your education and work experience (résumé or Curriculum vitae) in the application form

 - Official letter or certificate of good standing from the bar association or bar council (This must outline the date you were called to the bar and your status as a member in good standing.)

 All documents remain the property of the NCA.
-If you want us to return your pre-law university transcripts, please include a copy of them along with the originals.
-We will keep the copies and return the originals to you.
+If you send us your copy of your pre-law university transcripts, please include a photocopy of them along with the originals.
+In that instance we will keep the photocopies and return your originals to you.
+Please note that we do not return documents submitted to the NCA from an institution.

-Once the NCA receives your completed application form and payment, we will send you an email that tells you your NCA file number.
-The email will also list the documents we have received, and the ones we still need.
+Once the NCA receives your completed application form and payment, within ten business days, we will send you an email that explains how to use the NCA portal.
 The NCA may also ask you for more information or documentation.

-After we have the documents we need, the NCA takes about six to eight weeks to process your application and mail you your assessment.
+After we have the documents we need, the NCA takes about six to eight weeks to process your application and email you your assessment.

 NCA Mailing Address